 Frankly, I believe all humans are agnostics, just as Thomas was at that moment, no matter how ardently they deny it.
 They don't know (in the scientific sense) -- and can't know -- if there is a god or gods.
 They can only have faith one way or another until proof is provided with objective evidence.

 So many people are racist due to ignorant tribal fears and conditioning for which they would honestly deny having.
 People's minds are set in stone early by imprinting and conditioning -- not by facts.
 It's evolutionary.
 I know from experience that kindness is one of the most powerful tools to overcome such tribal conditioning.

 And then, I was so very fortunate to study pre-Civil War history under Ada Lois Sepuel Fisher (look her up).
-I realized that I had been programmed to believe blacks were inherently inferior intellectually.
+I realized that I had been programmed to believe Blacks were inherently inferior intellectually.
 I would have vehemently denied this before, but conditioning is powerful.
-She overwrote that conditioning quite quickly.
+Dr, Fisher overwrote that conditioning quite quickly.

 Seeing, hearing, and experiencing the truth is far more powerful than simply believing the truth, if you know what I mean.
-I left with the love and respect for my black brothers and sisters than I didn't have (but thought I did) before.
-I wish every white American could step into my shoes for that one year.
+I left with the love and respect for my Black brothers and sisters that I didn't have (but thought I did) before.
+I wish every White American could step into my shoes for that one year.

 Thursday, October 25, 2018

 Took my two fur kids out tonight and let them do their thing.
 I sat in a lawn chair and looked at the grass reflecting the porch light.
 Little pinpoints of dew-light that looked like stars.
 I looked up and imagined the other pinpoints of light that were hidden behind the dark clouds.
 Two reminders of the infinite that my human brain could only acknowledge, but never understand.
 I knew that I could die at that moment and be grateful that I had existed in a form capable of knowing that I was part of that infinity, however small and insignificant.